 *Students who progress to the upper levels of Syllabus and are anticipating furthuring their music education at the college level are required to have an acoustic piano.

-Each student pays an enrollment and materials fee of $100.00 each year, regardless of when they enroll.
-This fee covers performance and Syllabus events as well as much of the student’s music and materials used throughout the year.
-This includes:
+Each student pays an enrollment fee of $50.00 each year, regardless of when they enroll.
+This fee covers the following:

 - Prizes & awards